MSFTeric/featureupdate-user-downtime-reporting/README.md

 | project TimeGenerated, Hostname = split(splitValues[1], "=")[1], WindowsVersion = split(splitValues[2], "=")[1], DowntimeBegin = split(splitValues[3], "=")[1], DowntimeEnd = split(splitValues[4], "=")[1], DowntimeTotalMinutes = split(splitValues[5], "=")[1]
 ```

-Export the results as a .CSV file
+This will generate the results in a simple table as shown below: